latex3/latex3.github.io/_posts/2018-04-10-issue28-of-latex2e-news-released.md

  - UTF-8 is the new default input encoding
  - We now offer a general rollback concept for packages as well as for the kernel
  - We integrated `remreset` and `chngcntr` packages into the kernel
- - The testing for undefined command has been changed
+ - The testing for an undefined command has been changed
  - Some changes to tools packages
  - Some changes to amsmath and update of amsldoc user's guide